 Returning to the car quite upset, I told my husband the news.
 I remember turning and looking at my baby boys in the back seat and saying, "All I want in my life is to see my boys grow up."

-In January I saw my surgeon, who recommended that I have a mastectomy as soon as possible.
-Before the end of the month I had this done, followed up again with six rounds of chemotherapy.
+In January, I saw my surgeon, who recommended that I have a mastectomy as soon as possible.
+Before the end of the month, I had this done and followed up again with six rounds of chemotherapy.

 Garth, my third son, was my last egg—or so my oncologist informed me.
-After giving birth to him I went into menopause, which was due to the chemotherapy.
+After giving birth to him, I went into menopause, which was due to chemotherapy.

 For the next 23 years, I remained completely cancer-free, and everything went along smoothly.